- Get link

 Well one other person in the geneticist milieu said this, "The suspect couldn't have passed on his mitochondrial DNA, as he was a man."
 These academics don't mince their words either, sometimes sounding like they were prepared to take a straight razor to the jugular of those that published the paper.

-"Nonsense like this paper and gullible media does nothing but foment scientific and historical illiteracy built upon the grotesque romanticization of the brutal murders of five women," said one of them, no doubt words sprat through a mist of strong English tea and bits of scone
+"Nonsense like this paper and gullible media does nothing but foment scientific and historical illiteracy built upon the grotesque romanticization of the brutal murders of five women," said one of them, no doubt words sprat through a mist of strong English tea and bits of scone.

 But at some academics pointed out, you can't just go around saying it was the Kosminski kid without having absolute irrefutable proof if only because there are a bunch of people in Poland, or perhaps still in England whose friends have suddenly started hiding knives when they've been invited around for dinner.